 SCO 610 - Practicum

-counseling services in the school counseling setting.
-The Practicum experience requires a
+experience in providing counseling services in the school counseling setting.
+The Practicum

-minimum of 100 clock hours of documented contact including indirect and direct service, and
+experience requires a minimum of 100 clock hours of documented contact including indirect and

-supervision both onsite (provided by a designated site supervisor) and in class (provided by
+direct service, and supervision both onsite (provided by a designated site supervisor) and in

-your assigned faculty member).
-The Practicum course is a seminar-style class which supports
+class (provided by your assigned faculty member).
+The Practicum course is a seminar-style class

-students participating in their Practicum experience and which supports students in
+which supports students participating in their Practicum experience and which supports

-developing their basic counseling skills and in learning a variety of assessment and
+students in developing their basic counseling skills and in learning a variety of

-weekly synchronous class meetings.
-The day/times of the meetings will be determined by the
+students to attend weekly synchronous class meetings.
+The day/times of the meetings will be

 COUN 585 - Research & Program Evaluation